Configure boundary groups for Configuration Manager

-- Boundary groups relationships: Each boundary group can be linked to one or more additional boundary groups.
-These links form relationships that are configured on the new boundary group properties tab named Relationships:
+You can link each boundary group to one or more additional boundary groups.
+These links form relationships that you configure on the new boundary group properties tab named Relationships:

-- Any boundary group a client can use due to an association between that client's current boundary group and another group is called a neighbor boundary group.
+Any boundary group a client can use because of an association between that client's current boundary group and another group is called a neighbor boundary group.

-It is on the Relationships tab that you add boundary groups that can be used as a neighbor boundary group.
-You can also configure a time in minutes that determines when a client that fails to find content from a distribution point in the current group will begin to search content locations from those neighbor boundary groups.
+On the Relationships tab, add boundary groups to use as a neighbor boundary group.
+Also configure a time in minutes for fallback.
+When a client fails to find content from a distribution point in the current group, this time is when the client begins to search content locations from neighbor boundary groups.

-When you add or change a boundary group configuration, you will have the option to block fallback to that specific boundary group from the current group you are configuring.
+When you add or change a boundary group configuration, you can block fallback to that specific boundary group from the current group you're configuring.

-To use the new configuration, you define explicit associations (links) from one boundary group to another, and configure all distribution points in that associated group with the same time in minutes.
-The time you configure determines when a client that fails to find a content source from its current boundary group can begin to search for content sources from that neighbor boundary group.
+To use the new configuration, define explicit associations (links) from one boundary group to another.
+Configure all distribution points in that associated group with the same time in minutes.
+When a client fails to find a content source from its current boundary group, the time you configure determines when it begins to search for content sources from its neighbor boundary group.

 In addition to boundary groups you explicitly configure, each boundary group has an implied link to the default site boundary group.
-This link becomes active after 120 minutes at which time the default site boundary group becomes a neighbor boundary group which allows the clients to use the distribution points associated with that boundary group as content source locations.
+This link becomes active after 120 minutes.
+Then the default site boundary group becomes a neighbor boundary group.
+This behavior allows the clients to use as content source locations the distribution points associated with that boundary group.

 This behavior replaces what was previously referred to as fallback for content.
-You can override this default behavior of 120 minutes by explicitly associating the default site boundary group to a current group, and setting a specific time in minutes, or blocking fallback entirely to prevent its use.
+Override this default behavior of 120 minutes by explicitly associating the default site boundary group to a current group.
+Set a specific time in minutes, or block fallback entirely to prevent its use.

-Clients attempt to get content from each distribution point for up to 2 minutes: When a client searches for a content source location, it attempts to access each distribution point for 2 minutes before then trying another distribution point.
-This is a change from previous versions where clients attempted to connect to a distribution point for up to 2 hours.
+When a client searches for a content source location, it tries to access each distribution point for two minutes before then trying another distribution point.
+This behavior is a change from previous versions where clients tried to connect to a distribution point for up to two hours.

-The first distribution point that a client attempts to use is randomly selected from the pool of available distribution points in the client's current boundary group (or groups).
+Clients randomly select the first distribution point from the pool of available servers in the client's current boundary group (or groups).

-After two minutes, if the client has not found the content, it switches to a new distribution point and attempts to get content from that server.
+After two minutes, if the client hasn't found the content, it switches to a new distribution point and tries to get content from that server.
 This process repeats every two minutes until the client finds the content or reaches the last server in its pool.

-If a client cannot find a valid content source location from its current pool before the period for fallback to a neighbor boundary group is reached, the client then adds the distribution points from that neighbor group to the end of its current list and will then search the expanded group of source locations that includes the distribution points from both boundary groups.
+If a client can't find a valid content source location from its current pool before it reaches the period for fallback to a neighbor boundary group, the client then adds the distribution points from that neighbor group to the end of its current list.
+It then searches the expanded group of source locations that includes the distribution points from both boundary groups.

 When the client fails to get content from the last server in the pool, it begins the process again.